Azure/azure-docs-sdk-dotnet/api/overview/azure/identity-readme.md

 ![DefaultAzureCredential authentication flow][default_azure_credential_authflow_image]

- - Environment - The `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
+1. **Environment** - The `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
- - Managed Identity - If the application is deployed to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
+2. **Managed Identity** - If the application is deployed to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
- - Visual Studio - If the developer has authenticated via Visual Studio, the `DefaultAzureCredential` will authenticate with that account.
+3. **Visual Studio** - If the developer has authenticated via Visual Studio, the `DefaultAzureCredential` will authenticate with that account.
- - Visual Studio Code - If the developer has authenticated via the Visual Studio Code Azure Account plugin, the `DefaultAzureCredential` will authenticate with that account.
+4. **Visual Studio Code** - If the developer has authenticated via the Visual Studio Code Azure Account plugin, the `DefaultAzureCredential` will authenticate with that account.
- - Azure CLI - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.
+5. **Azure CLI** - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.
- - Azure PowerShell - If the developer has authenticated an account via the Azure PowerShell `Connect-AzAccount` command, the `DefaultAzureCredential` will authenticate with that account.
+6. **Azure PowerShell** - If the developer has authenticated an account via the Azure PowerShell `Connect-AzAccount` command, the `DefaultAzureCredential` will authenticate with that account.
- - Interactive - If enabled the `DefaultAzureCredential` will interactively authenticate the developer via the current system's default browser.
+7. **Interactive browser** - If enabled, the `DefaultAzureCredential` will interactively authenticate the developer via the current system's default browser.
+By default, this credential type is disabled.

 ## Examples